ddneat/minesweeper/README.md

-# minesweeper
+# minesweeper 💣

-💣 Clear the board from hidden mines without detonating any of them
+> Implementation of the classic game minesweeper using JavaScript

+💥 💥 💥 enjoy the blast 💥 💥 💥